Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-\begin{defn} A finite correspondence from $Y$ to $X$ is a family of relative cycles of dimension $0$ with proper support over $Y$. \end{defn} \begin{defn} Let $\text{Sch}_k$ be the category of finite type separated $k$-schemes.
+\begin{defn} A finite correspondence from a scheme $Y$ to a scheme $X$ is an equi-dimensional family of relative cycles of dimension $0$ with proper support over $Y$. \end{defn} \begin{defn} Let $\text{Sch}_k$ be the category of finite type separated $k$-schemes.
 Let $\text{Cor}_k$ be category whose objects are separated finite type $k$-schemes and morphisms finite correspondences.
-Let $\text{SmCor}_k$ be the full subcategory whose objects are smooth $k$-varieties.
-In this subcategory a finite correspondence between from $X$ to $Y$ is a linear combination of closed subvarieties of $X \to Y$ that are finite surjective onto one of the irreducible components of $X$. \end{defn}
+Let $\text{SmCor}_k$ be the full subcategory whose objects are smooth.
+In this subcategory a finite correspondence between from $X$ to $Y$ is a linear combination of closed subvarieties of $X \times Y$ that are finite surjective onto one of the irreducible components of $X$.
+A \emph{presheaf with transfers} is a contravariant functor on $\text{SmCor}_k$. \end{defn} \begin{defn}[{\cite[Section 4.1]{SV_Chow_Sheaves}}] A morphism of schemes $p:X\to Y$ is called a \emph{topological epimorphism} if the underlying Zariski topological space of $Y$ is a quotient space of the underlying Zariski topological space of $X$ (i.e. $p$ is surjective and a subset $A$ of $Y$ is open if and only if $p^{-1}(A)$ is open in $X$), and $p$ is called a \emph{universal topological epimorphism} if for any scheme $Z$ over $Y$, the morphism $p_Z : X \times_Y Z \to Z$ is a topological epimorphism.

-Recall that the h-topology is generated by covers that are universal topological epimorphisms.
-Since we will only deal with noetherian schemes, this is the same as the topology generated by Zariski covers and covers that are proper surjective morphisms.